 Product demo

 Keep the memory fresh from your sales call by including a recorded product demo in your sales proposal.
-Embed a Loom, Youtube, or mp4 file and track views and engagement to see what decision-makers are paying attention to.
+Embed a Loom, YouTube video, mp4 file, and track views and engagement to see what decision-makers are paying attention to.
+Or go the extra mile and embed a sales demo environment.

 Tracking engagement of your product demo can show you gaps in your pitch and help improve the sales process overall.